EntertAInU/EVERYTHING/README.md

-# Everything Under the Sun Clone
+# Everything Under the Sun

 *Automatically synced with your [v0.dev](https://v0.dev) deployments*